prashant-kikani/prashant-kikani.github.io/_posts/2020-12-12-how-finance-system-works.markdown

 <br/>

 Are you getting it?
-After several years, that skill is now <mark>translated</mark> into millions of dollars.
+After several years, that skill is now <mark>translated</mark> into a good amount of money.
 At first, they had nothing but that skill and now they have lots of money too!

 They took a risk to take big loans and to hire people to build a product in which they believed.
 There were chances of a complete failure.
 But they took calculated risks with their abilities and the economy rewarded them.